 The system captures key document details such as invoice numbers, bar codes, employee names, addresses and more, then integrates and consolidates all actionable data into a single, readily available source.
 Once this is done, it routes documents to the correct person, or indexes and archives mail automatically.

 Any documents the system can’t categorise are treated as exceptions and passed to a human to manage.

 This whole process can be controlled through a workflow engine and client application tool, allowing you to set up rules and workflows specific to your business.

 How Does Digital Mailroom Software Work?

 Dedicated hardware and technology for an in-house Digital Mailroom are great resources to have, but if there’s nobody on-site to process all the mail – be that due to illness, extended office closures, remote working or business downsizing – there’s a problem.

 Enter the Inbound Mail and Distribution Service.
 Simply put, this is an outsourced Digital Mailroom facility, whereby all inbound post and documents are rerouted to or collected by an off-site scanning partner, who then processes it at a secure facility, before supplying it to you in your chosen format via SFTP or a cloud document management system.
 No hardware or technology is required by your business on-site.
 The partner does all the work for you, saving your staff time in the process.

 The Benefits of a Digital Mailroom

 Access mail from anywhere

-Unlike a paper document, which can only be in one place at a time, digital mail is perfect for the modern working environment.
+Unlike dealing with paper documents, which can only be in one place at a time, a digital mailroom is perfect for the modern working environment.
 Documents are scanned by high resolution and high capacity imaging hardware, then routed automatically.
 The recipient can receive an instant notification of incoming mail, allowing them to access the document no matter where they are or what time it is.